srobo/runbook/docs/kit/hardware/brain-board.md

 The red `PWR` LED broadly indicates that there is 5V power to the Raspberry Pi.

-Unlike other RPI, on a RPI4 the `PWR` LED is fully under the control of a GPIO expander, and when booting this IO expander is reset, causing the `PWR` LED to blink off on reboot.
+Unlike other Raspberry Pi models, on a Raspberry Pi 4 the `PWR` LED is fully under the control of a GPIO expander, and when booting this IO expander is reset, causing the `PWR` LED to blink off on reboot.
 On booting the bootloader enables it again.

 But if the PWR LED goes off (blinks) at any other time it means have an unfit power supply/power cable.